Anthonyomowumi/github.io/README.md

 •	DATENAME in SQL for extracting a date part as a string.
 •	Top N in SQL

 ### Project Description:
 This project involved analyzing a dataset of over 48,000 pizza sales to uncover key business insights for a pizza company.
-Using SQL, we calculated core KPIs including total revenue, average order value, total pizzas sold, total orders, and average pizzas per order.
-We then visualized trends in Power BI, such as daily and monthly order volumes, sales distribution by pizza category and size, and performance of individual pizza types—highlighting the top 5 best-sellers and bottom 5 by revenue, quantity, and orders.
-The dashboard enables stakeholders to monitor performance and support data-driven decision-making.
+Using SQL, I calculated core KPIs including total revenue, average order value, total pizzas sold, total orders, and average pizzas per order.
+Then visualized trends in Power BI, such as daily and monthly order volumes, sales distribution by pizza category and size, and performance of individual pizza types—highlighting the top 5 best-sellers and bottom 5 by revenue, quantity, and orders.

+### Some Key Insights
+**•	Optimize Inventory Management:** Focus on high-demand pizzas and reduce stock of underperforming items to minimize waste.
+**•	Improve Sales Strategy:** Use order volume trends to plan marketing and staffing during peak and off-peak periods.
+**•	Refine Product Offerings:** Analyze category and size performance to prioritize best-selling combinations.
+**•	Maximize Revenue and Profitability:** Leverage KPIs like average order value to implement upselling or combo strategies that increase sales.

 Technology used: SQL server (T-SQL) For Database Management and PowerBI For Dashboard.

 ### PowerBI Dashboard Overview: